SpecCLIP: Aligning and Translating Spectroscopic Measurements for Stars: Discussion

 \subsection{Training Sample Size and Dataset Configuration}

-We observe a positive correlation between training set size and model performance in downstream tasks.
-While our benchmark experiments use $\sim$100,000 stars per parameter, we note that performance may have not plateaued, indicating room for improvement with additional data.
+We observe a positive correlation between the size of the training set and the performance of the model in the downstream tasks.
+Although our benchmark experiments use $\sim$100,000 stars per parameter, we note that performance may not have plateaued, indicating room for improvement with additional data.

 Nevertheless, even with this moderate sample size, our models match or outperform state-of-the-art results in the literature (Section~\ref{sec:estimation}).
 To maximize data usage, we report metrics based on held-out test sets, while for plots generated using the downstream models, we combine the training and validation sets for training, with early stopping based on performance on the test set.